xsf/xmpp.org/content/blog/newsletter/2026-08-05-newsletter.md

 ## XMPP Events

 - XMPP at FrOSCon 2026: This year's edition of [FrOSCon](https://froscon.org/en/) will take place during August 15th & 16th, at the Hochschule Bonn-Rhein-Sieg in Sankt Augustin, Germany, and the XMPP community will be part of it.
 Make sure to come by the [XMPP booth](https://froscon.org/en/program/exhibitors/) and say hi!.
 We promise there will be stickers. ;)
+- The [di.day](https://di.day/en) takes place every [first Sunday of the month](https://fosstodon.org/@xmpp/116867255827209479) where the XMPP community also [promotes their solutions](https://di-day.xmpp.link/)! di.day is a mainly German initiative to help people switch to open-source and privacy-friendly solutions.

 ## Videos and Talks